thatcatfromspace/competitive-programming/problems.md

 solution [here](https://leetcode.com/problems/product-of-the-last-k-numbers/submissions/1485543977/)

+## Generate a String With Characters That Have Odd Counts - [LeetCode](https://leetcode.com/problems/generate-a-string-with-characters-that-have-odd-counts)

+stupidly easy approach. return `n` 'a's if `n` is odd, else return `n - 1` 'a's followed by one 'b'.

 # Binary search trees

 try to perform all operations recursively. not as efficient as iterative but atleast your code looks elegant.